 Shall continuously monitor the power used from either a single-phase or a multi-phase installation.

-Shall store power usage data locally to be transmitted back to the base station at regular intervals.
+Shall store power usage data locally, to be transmitted back to the base station at regular intervals.

 Shall display power usage data on an LCD display module integrated into the electric panel.

-Shall interface with the Master Control Unit (MCU) to report usage data.
+Shall provide two-way communication with the Master Control Unit (MCU) to report usage data.

 Shall be capable of establishing a wireless link with a PICA base station.

-Shall be capable of detecting a brownout condition and safely shutting down.
+Shall be capable of detecting a brownout condition and storing critical data before shutting down.

 Shall be capable of restoring its last state after a brownout condition.